BDC Hamburger Icon

 • Withholding federal income tax refunds

-Since your loan belongs to the federal government, there’s no statute of limitations on how long your loan can be in collections, and the government doesn’t need a judgment to institute garnishment.
-You might be able to settle with the Treasury Department, but it’s not likely.
-And if you do, it’ll be for much more than what the SBA would have settled for.
+Because your loan is backed by the federal government, there’s no statute of limitations on how long it can remain in collections.
+Additionally, the government does not need a court judgment to initiate garnishment.
+You might be able to settle with the Department of the Treasury, but it’s unlikely — and, if you do, it will be for much more than what the SBA would have accepted.

-What are the alternatives to defaulting on your SBA loan?
+How to avoid defaulting on your SBA loan

-Defaulting on your SBA loan should be a last resort.
-It often means your business is in grave danger.
-Here are some ways to avoid the problem:
+Defaulting on your SBA loan should be a last resort — it often means your business is in serious financial trouble.
+Here are some ways to avoid default:

-• Sell unused assets.
-Consider selling off equipment, underutilized vehicles or real estate to help pay your debt.
+• Sell unused assets: Consider selling off business assets like equipment, underutilized vehicles or real estate to help pay your debt.

-• Consolidate loans.
-If applicable, see about consolidating existing loans to get better terms and free up cash.
+• Consolidate loans: If applicable, see about consolidating existing business loans to get better terms and free up cash.

-• Sell all or part of the business.
-A sad but realistic option may be selling the business and using the cash to pay off the debt.
-Although a business that is struggling financially is unlikely to get top dollar, it might be worth more to a competitor or a company looking to enter your market.
-Alternatively, you might be able to sell part of your business, like a product line you haven’t been able to maximize, some of your intellectual property or access to your customer list.
+• Sell all or part of the business: A sad but realistic option may be selling the business and using the cash to pay off your debt.
+While a struggling business may not get top dollar, it could be valuable to a competitor or a company looking to enter your market.
+Alternatively, you might be able to sell part of your business, such as:

 TipBottom line